Galera Load Balancer Parameters

 Type String

 Under normal operation, Galera Load Balancer checks destination availability by attempting to establish a TCP connection to the server.
 For most use cases, this is insufficient.
 If you want to establish a connection with web server, you need to know if it is able to serve web pages.
 If you want to establish a connection with a database server, you need to know if it is able to execute queries.
-TCP connections don’t provide that kind of information.
+TCP connections do not provide that kind of information.

 The Watchdog module implements asynchronous monitoring of destination servers through back-ends designed to service availability.
 This option allows you to enable it by defining the back-end ID string, optionally followed by a colon and the configuration options.